Israel – Japan Tax Treaty

 E-mail: info@tl.mofa.go.jp

-Business activity in Japan
+Business Activity in Japan

 Japan’s business activity thrives as the world’s third-largest economy, known for its technological innovation and manufacturing prowess in industries like electronics, automobiles, and machinery.
 The service industry has experienced remarkable growth, contributing approximately 75% of Japan’s GDP.
 The Tokyo Stock Exchange showcases the nation’s financial prominence, attracting domestic and international investors.

 Small and medium-sized enterprises (SMEs) are pivotal in employment generation and innovation, representing 99% of all businesses in Japan.
 Despite exports, particularly electronics, and automobiles, contributing around 16% of the country’s GDP, intensifying global competition poses challenges.
 Addressing the concern of an aging population, the government focuses on initiatives to promote workforce productivity, technological advancements, and healthcare innovations, ensuring sustained economic growth on the global stage.
+Japan remains a formidable stakeholder, shaping various industries and setting trends worldwide.
+The country’s adaptability, economic vitality, and commitment to addressing challenges continue to drive its success in the global business landscape.

-Bilateral agreements between Japan and Israel
+Bilateral Agreements Between Japan and Israel

-Several agreements were signed between Israel and Japan
+Several agreements were signed between Israel and Japan:

-2. Double Taxation Agreements
+• Double Taxation Convention

 Reciprocal Promotion and Protection of Investments